bamlab/react-native-image-resizer/README.md

 Option | Description
 ------ | -----------
 path | Path of image
-outputPath | The resized image path.
-If null, resized image will be stored in cache folder maxWidth | Image max width (ratio is preserved) maxHeight | Image max height (ratio is preserved) compressFormat | Can be either JPEG, PNG (android only) or WEBP (android only). quality | A number between 0 and 100.
+maxWidth | Image max width (ratio is preserved) maxHeight | Image max height (ratio is preserved) compressFormat | Can be either JPEG, PNG (android only) or WEBP (android only). quality | A number between 0 and 100.
 Used for the JPEG compression. rotation | Rotation to apply to the image, in degrees, for android only.
-On iOS, the resizing is done such that the orientation is always up.
+On iOS, the resizing is done such that the orientation is always up. outputPath | The resized image path.
+If null, resized image will be stored in cache folder.
+To set outputPath make sure to add option for rotation too (if no rotation is needed, just set it to 0).